mootools/mootools-core/Docs/Fx/Fx.Morph.md

 ### Arguments:

-1. properties - (*mixed*) the css properties you want to animate.
-Can be an Object of css properties or a string representing a css selector.
+1. properties - (*mixed*) The CSS properties to animate.
+Can be either an object of CSS properties or a string representing a CSS selector.

 ### Returns: